Frequently asked questions

 - Who do I call to sign up?

 To sign up for a class or to schedule a tandem jump, call us at (608) 244-5252.
-You will talk to a real person most of the time.
-We are generally available to take your call seven days a week and all daylong.
-At times, you will get voice mail if we are unavailable, please leave a message and we will do our best to return your call in a timely manner.
-Go to our Sign-Up page.
+We are generally available to take your call seven days a week all day long.
+At times, you will get voice mail if we are unavailable.
+Please leave a message and we will do our best to return your call in a timely manner.

 - Do you have GIFT CERTIFICATES available?